 It’s one thing to not cry over spilled milk, but it’s an entirely different scenario to hold back tears when a full glass of red wine leaves its mark on your white carpet.
 What can you do to remove red wine stains from your carpet, area rugs or clothing?

 The First Response

 Breathe.
-Then, take a clean cloth and dab the spill in an effort to get the excess wine up and out of the carpet or clothing fibers ASAP.
-Once you have the majority of the spill blotted up, next you can tackle the stains with a variety of wine stain weapons.
+Then, take a clean cloth and dab the spill to get the excess wine up and out of the carpet or clothing fibers as soon as possible.
+Once you have the majority of the spill blotted up, next, you can tackle the stains with a variety of wine stain weapons.